NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 *Fig. 1: Global scaling for H3K27m3 replicate 1*

-What you see here is that Naive has around 3 times as much H3K27m3 than Primed cells, and that EZH2i treatment removes the majority of H3K27m3.
+What you see here is that Naive cells have around 3x times as much H3K27m3 than Primed cells, and that EZH2i treatment removes the majority of H3K27m3.

 IGV tracks
 ^^^^^^^^^^

 You can take the final/bigwig files and look at them on IGV.
-Here you can see IGF2 gene, where once scaled, H3K27m3 decoration seems around the same values
+Here you can see IGF2 gene, where once scaled, H3K27m3 seems around the same values
 Primed vs Naïve, information that is lost in unscaled files.